 However, where clear and solid evidence is present and the child is in danger of further immediate harm, police and social services are to be involved immediately.

 The schools Admin Assistant will have details regarding the school’s uniform and how to order it.
 The uniform consists of a jumper with a logo, under which either a formal white shirt with a school tie or a white polo shirt without a tie can be worn.
-The trousers will be black (with the option of shorts in the summer) and black skirts for girls or an optional yellow gingham summer dress with light coloured tights/socks and a cardigan with the school logo.
+The trousers will be black (with the option of shorts in the summer) and black skirts for girls or an optional blue gingham summer dress with light coloured tights/socks and a cardigan with the school logo.
 Black or dark coloured smart shoes are to be worn with the uniform.

 For sportswear, a white polo shirt with the school logo and dark coloured jogging bottoms or shorts (girls who prefer wearing skirts at all times, are allowed to wear a stretchy knee length skirt on top of jogging bottoms or leggings, but leggings on their own are not allowed) and plain coloured trainers form the PE uniform.

 Parents’ Evenings are normally held in October and June.
 At these evenings, parents will have an opportunity to discuss their child’s performance individually with the child’s main teacher where open and clear communication is welcomed and encouraged.

 Progress Portfolios will be sent home twice and year.
 Once, at the end of September / beginning of October and a second time in March.
 These portfolios will contain a sample of work in each subject with targets for development set by pupils with help from teachers if necessary.
 Parents will have the opportunity to look over these portfolios and sign them.
 The portfolios will also contain a record of pupils’ attendance, including late arrivals.
 At the end of the school year, in June, a final progress report will be issued for each pupil, giving detail of the progress made throughout the school year and levels achieved.